 The keys and display colors can be adjusted separately which is called ‘Illuminati’ features to match the car dashboard lighting, which looks awesome at night.
 Nothing much to say about it, but you can find out more about the Alpine head unit if you want to upgrade head to the shop that i recommended.

 Loseless FLAC, the HD Audio Format To Go in One Tiny USB Drive

-The Alpine head unit have the FLAC info written in user manual that it doesn’t support FLAC with sample rate over 48khz, so anything higher than that can’t be played by the HU.
+The Alpine head unit has the FLAC info written in the user manual that it doesn’t support FLAC with sample rate over 48khz, so anything higher than that can’t be played by the HU.
 A tiny Sandisk 64GB USB drive can store a lot of files, with file size ranged around 30MB – 50MB.

 It took me 2 days to find out why I can’t play 24bit/96khz on the Alpine head unit.
-I was like converting music files over and over again, and why the hell its not working at all until i read the online user manual, 24bit/48khz is the highest sample rate supported.
+I was like converting music files over and over again, and why the hell its not working at all until I read the online user manual, 24bit/48khz is the highest sample rate supported.

 I hope this post will help other Alpine owners who encounter the same FLAC issue as me, just need to read the user manual properly.

-But right now i have around 200 tracks mostly Jazz, Blues, and Pop.
+But right now I have around 200 tracks mostly Jazz, Blues, and Pop.
 There are ‘ways’ to find it.

 What a pain in the *ss.